DRAGON: Distributional Rewards Optimize Diffusion Generative Models: Experiments

 Next, we leverage the cross-modality nature of the CLAP embedding space and use text embeddings as the FAD reference statistics for generated audio.
 Notably, by minimizing the per-song FAD to ALIM captions' CLAP embeddings, DRAGON achieves all-around improvements across all metrics in \Cref{tab:instance-wise_results}.
 Surprisingly, the cross-metric generalization even outperforms optimizing FAD with audio reference.
 While it seems counter-intuitive that text can be more helpful than music, this result is explainable.
 As shown in \Cref{sec:psfad_correlation}, compared to per-song FAD to audio reference, the audio-to-text FAD with ALIM captions is more strongly correlated with human preference.
 DRAGON can similarly optimize the per-song text-FAD to SDNV captions.
 Similar to the audio-reference case, when steering toward SDNV captions, while the reward win rate is high and the improvement generalizes to per-song audio-FAD, other metrics benefit less.

 Optimizing per-song text-FAD is similar to optimizing CLAP score in that both achieve aesthetic improvements with ALIM captions only, without any ground-truth music.
 In nearly all metrics, optimizing per-song text-FAD outperforms optimizing CLAP score.
-Hence, our novel instance-to-distribution paradigm is more effective than the traditional instance-to-instance method.
+Hence, our novel instance-to-distribution pa-radigm is more effective than traditional instance-to-instance.
 In conclusion, \textbf{DRAGON can align music generation with human preference using high-quality captions without human-created music}.

 Given DRAGON's capability of learning from text-only data, we experiment whether ``ungrounded music descriptions'' not associated with any music collection can also improve music generation.
 We specifically consider two sets of prompts: 800 human-created prompts in the DMA dataset, and 870 prompts generated by the Mixtral-8x7B large language model (LLM) \citep{Mixtral}.
 To ensure LLM-generated prompt quality, we gather 10,506 initial prompts, and then use a greedy pruning algorithm similar to \Cref{alg:greedy} to minimize the dataset text-to-text CLAP-FAD with ALIM captions.
 As shown in \Cref{tab:instance-wise_results}, when using human-created prompts, which are noisy and not based on actual music, as the exemplar set, DRAGON extracts learnable information via per-song FAD optimization, achieving an 83.7\% reward win rate while improving CLAP score and per-song CLAP-audio-FAD.
 Similarly, the LLM-created prompts also encode learnable information and generalize even better to other metrics.
 Hence, we conclude that DRAGON can learn from ungrounded text-only music descriptions.